louisednr/PrakProgram/exam/README.md

 - **Tools**: `make` for automated building and `gnuplot` for generating verification plots.

 ## Quick Start
-To compile the code, run the verification tests, and generate the SVG plot (`plot_higgs.svg`), run the following command in your terminal:
+To compile the code, run the verification tests, and generate the SVG plot, run the following command in your terminal:

 ```bash
 make